mzrimsek/go-interpreter/README.md

 * Character literals
 * Variable redefining
 * Increment and decrement operators
+* AND and OR operators
+* Escape characters
 * Ternary statements
 * Less Than or Equal and Greater Than or Equal operators
-* AND and OR operators
 * Else-If statements
 * Switch statements
 * While loops